apache/predictionio/docs/manual/source/community/contribute-sdk.html.md

 limitations under the License.
 -->

-A SDK should provide convenient methods for client applications to easily record users' behaviors in Apache PredictionIO's Event Server and also query recommendations from the ML Engines.
+A SDK should provide convenient methods for client applications to easily record users' behaviors in Apache PredictionIO's Event Server and also query recommendations from machine learning Engines.
 Therefore, a SDK typically has 2 corresponding clients: `Event Client` and `Engine Client`.

 The following guideline bases on the REST API provided by Apache PredictionIO's